alzafacon/alzafacon.github.io/blog/2024-08-10-Four_Elbows/index.md

 fig. 5
 ```

 Yes!
-The 4 elbow technique can always work... in you have enough space.
+The 4 elbow technique always works... in theory.

 <!-- Another advantage is that the joints will be straight and without any flexing to weaken the joints.